 Tobacco Control Vaccine

 Then, in the same edition of the journal we find an article about ‘The Tobacco Control Vaccine’.
 The first-named author of this piece, Dr Brian A King, is a PhD-type doctor, which perhaps explains his lack of understanding of the purpose of vaccines: to prevent communicable diseases such as influenza and measles.
-Or perhaps he is confused by the smoking problem sometimes being referred to as an epidemic, as if it is a communicable disease, but in this context, of course, epidemic is used in the literary sense of something widespread.
+Or perhaps he is confused by the smoking problem sometimes being referred to as an epidemic, as if it’s a communicable disease, but in this context, of course, epidemic is used in the literary sense of something widespread.

 The proposed ingredients of Dr King’s vaccine are the same old, same old: smoke-free policies, tobacco tax increases, cessation access (which he wordily explains as ‘Ensuring insurance coverage for evidence-based nicotine dependence treatment’), and media campaigns, but not just any old media campaigns, mind you, but hard-hitting ones!